+Course Requirements:

-Course Requirements: Learning algebra is an investment of time.
+Learning algebra is an investment of time.
 Algebra is learned best by practice, reflect, and practice some more.
 Understanding the examples provided by the instructor and textbook is a good first step.
 However, to truly know the material, you should be able to look at a problem, know how to proceed, and carry out the steps WITHOUT ASSISTANCE.
 The independent practice and graded homework provide opportunities for you to get to that point.
 Passing grades on quizzes and tests demonstrate that you have indeed learned the skills taught.
-Calculators are used in this course.

-Homework (100 pts): Homework will be assigned Blackboard at the end of each section.
+Homework (30%): Homework will be assigned in MyMathLab at the end of each section.
 Students will need to purchase an access code to complete the assignments.
 These are graded assignments that can be done multiple times.
 Only the highest score will be used.
 These assignments close at 11:59 PM, Central Daylight Time on the due date.
 No late work will be accepted.
 There will occasionally be in-class homework assignments.
 In-class assignments cannot be made up unless the absence is school related.